o11a-audits/o11a-backend/README.md

 For contract source files, the container is the source file, the component is a contract, and the member is a function.
 A contract's scope will only be a container, a function's scope will be a container and a component, and a local variable's scope will be a container, component, and member.
 For documentation, the container is the source file, the component is a section, and the member is a paragraph.
 For comments, the container is the comment ID, the component is a section, and the member is a paragraph.

 # Formatter
-The formatter takes an AST node from the parser and returns HTML.
+The formatter takes an AST node from the parser and the data context from the analyzer and returns an HTML string.

-This rendered HTML is designed to be forty characters wide.
+When rendered, this HTML is designed to be forty characters wide.
 Forty characters allows for four columns of code to be displayed side-by-side on a typical screen while not being so small that the comments are difficult to read.
 (Forty characters also allow for two columns of code to be printed on standard paper.)

 There are two core primitives for the formatter to respect: identifiers and operators.
 Each identifier and each operator will have dedicated topics for discussion, so they each need to be set on different lines so that their comments can be displayed inline above them.
 Identifier and operator inline comments are formatted differently, so there can be both an identifier and an operator on the same line, but the same line cannot have two identifiers or two operators.